Marathon Petroleum Co. (NYSE:MPC) Shares Sold by EverSource Wealth Advisors LLC

 EverSource Wealth Advisors LLC cut its holdings in shares of Marathon Petroleum Co.
 (NYSE:MPC – Get Rating) by 3.5% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The fund owned 6,682 shares of the oil and gas company’s stock after selling 242 shares during the quarter.
 EverSource Wealth Advisors LLC’s holdings in Marathon Petroleum were worth $778,000 at the end of the most recent reporting period.

 A number of other institutional investors and hedge funds have also recently bought and sold shares of the business.
 Global Assets Advisory LLC boosted its position in Marathon Petroleum by 3.4% during the fourth quarter.
 Global Assets Advisory LLC now owns 2,699 shares of the oil and gas company’s stock worth $314,000 after acquiring an additional 89 shares during the last quarter.
-Strategic Blueprint LLC boosted its position in Marathon Petroleum by 1.4% during the fourth quarter.
-Strategic Blueprint LLC now owns 6,681 shares of the oil and gas company’s stock worth $778,000 after acquiring an additional 91 shares during the last quarter.
-FirstPurpose Wealth LLC boosted its position in Marathon Petroleum by 3.7% during the fourth quarter.
-FirstPurpose Wealth LLC now owns 2,563 shares of the oil and gas company’s stock worth $298,000 after acquiring an additional 92 shares during the last quarter.
+Strategic Blueprint LLC raised its stake in Marathon Petroleum by 1.4% during the fourth quarter.
+Strategic Blueprint LLC now owns 6,681 shares of the oil and gas company’s stock worth $778,000 after purchasing an additional 91 shares during the period.
+FirstPurpose Wealth LLC raised its stake in Marathon Petroleum by 3.7% during the fourth quarter.
+FirstPurpose Wealth LLC now owns 2,563 shares of the oil and gas company’s stock worth $298,000 after purchasing an additional 92 shares during the period.
 M Holdings Securities Inc. raised its stake in Marathon Petroleum by 1.0% during the third quarter.
 M Holdings Securities Inc. now owns 9,292 shares of the oil and gas company’s stock worth $923,000 after purchasing an additional 95 shares during the period.
 Finally, Quent Capital LLC raised its stake in Marathon Petroleum by 5.8% during the fourth quarter.
 Quent Capital LLC now owns 1,766 shares of the oil and gas company’s stock worth $206,000 after purchasing an additional 97 shares during the period.
 76.48% of the stock is currently owned by institutional investors and hedge funds.

 Wall Street Analyst Weigh In